-The last part of this square is Qeysarie bazar or Soltani Bazaar (Royal Bazar) belong to the 17th century which is located in the northern end of Naghsh-e Jahan square and in front of Imam Mosque.
-The entrance of this bazar is decorated with different blue tile, painting, arches and a room by the name ”Nagharehkhaneh”, where music would be played at sunrise and sunset.
+The last part of this square is Qeysarie Bazar or Soltani Bazaar (Royal Bazar) belongs to the 17th century and is located at the northern end of Naghsh-e Jahan square and in front of Imam Mosque.
+The entrance of this Bazar is decorated with different blue tiles, paintings, arches, and a room by the name ”Nagharehkhaneh”, where music would be played at sunrise and sunset.
 This Bazaar connects the old square (Atigh Square) to the new one which is the Naghsh-e Jahan Square and works as a transition element, built for the development of trading and acceleration of economic growth.

 Lunchtime is now

-Pomegranate sauce, walnuts, chicken, duck or mutton in the northern part of Iran it is locally called; Mutoon Jan).
+Pomegranate sauce, walnuts, chicken, duck, or mutton in the northern part of Iran is locally called; Mutoon Jan).
 Another famous Iranian dish is "Khoresht-e-Qeimeh' which contains: Meat, split peas, lime, tomato sauce, and onion served with plain rice.
-Qormeh Sabzi is also another choice cooked with tiny pieces of meat, beans, onions, lime, and green-leafy vegetables.
-"Khoreshte Bademjan', eggplant stew, includes: eggplants, meat, tomato sauce, onion and spices
+Qormeh Sabzi is also another choice cooked with tiny pieces of meat, beans, onions, lime, and green leafy vegetables.
+"Khoreshte Bademjan', eggplant stew, includes: eggplants, meat, tomato sauce, onion, and spices